Watch a short video explanation about Cal Grant and other state programs

 You can apply for a Cal Grant Entitlement Award in one of four ways:

 Within one year after you graduate.
 So even if you have to go straight to work before going to college, you don't have to miss out on a Cal Grant.

 As a community college transfer student, as long as you are under the age of 28.

 As a high school senior.

 You must apply by March 2 to maximize your opportunity to receive an award.

-If you miss the March 2 Cal Grant deadline AND you plan to attend a community college in the fall, you have until September 2 to apply.
-However, the number of Cal Grant awards is limited.
+If you miss the March 2 Cal Grant deadline and you plan to attend community college in the fall, you have until September 2 to apply.
+However, the number of Cal Grant awards are limited.

-Got a GED?
-Don’t Have a GPA?
+Got a GED but Do Not Have a GPA?
 You Can Get a Cal Grant.

 Some students don't have a GPA, so certain test scores can be used instead.
 Please submit your test score along with the GPA Verification Form.